nrkno/dotnetskolen/README_EN.md

           else
               None

-      let startTime(airTime: AirTime) = airTime.StartTime
+      let startTime (airTime: AirTime) = airTime.StartTime
-      let endTime(airTime: AirTime) = airTime.EndTime
+      let endTime (airTime: AirTime) = airTime.EndTime
 ```

 Here we have defined a sum type `AirTime`, which contains both start and end times.
-Notice that the `create` function takes in both of these, and uses the `areStartAndEndTimeValid` function to check whether they are valid or not, before creating a `AirTime` value.
+Notice that the `create` function takes in both of these, and uses the `areStartTimeAndEndTimeValid` function to check whether they are valid or not, before creating a `AirTime` value.
 Notice that we have not created a `value` function here, but instead created a `startTime` and an `endTime` function, both of which take in a `AirTime` value, and return the respective value from the `AirTime` value.

 ###### Using AirTime in Transmission